HOME WINEMAKING: A Lazyman's Recipe For A Wine That Makes Itself

 *Oak barrels last for decades and if you want them to taste new, just add “oak beans” which stay buoyant and come in all different levels of toast.
 The most important aspect of a barrel is that it concentrates the wine and is a living biosphere of beneficial bacteria such as ML.
 It concentrates wine because the pores on oak barrels are so small and tight that only water (tiny molecules) can pass through the pores.
 Large molecules such as alcohol, aromas and flavors are way too big to fit through an oak pore.
 So, the so called “angels share” is nothing but water vapor.

 ** Now if you are strong and limber, crushing the grapes is totally unnecessary.
 However, as we got older, Tom and Kim LeRoux invested in a stemmer/crusher which takes all the work out of conditioning the grapes.
 They are already must when they come out of the crusher/stemmer.
 This also greatly speeds up fermentation start and finish.
 You’ll find that grapes left whole ferment for at least a week to 10 days, even longer if you are making wine in the middle of November for late varietals.
 But, if I was young enough and strong enough, I’d ferment them whole.
 I like the edge that these wines possess plus the fact that pressing fermented uncrushed grapes is much easier.
-Sometime, when grapes are pre-crushed and pre-stemmed the pressing regimen is about as easy as squeezing water out of Jell-O.
+Sometimes, when grapes are pre-crushed and pre-stemmed the pressing regimen is about as easy as squeezing water out of Jell-O.

 ***One grape type that I’ve had good luck with and makes an excellent blender to lower acidity without diluting the wine’s flavor is called Valdepena (no “s”).
 It is not Tempranillo as you might expect but rather a Zinfandel based field blend of assorted Mediterranean varieties; not good enough to make a straight wine, but, a very good blending agent.